Geography of Pluto: Coordinate system orientation

 Pluto may be defined as having retrograde rotation and an axial tilt of 60 degrees, or prograde rotation and a tilt of 120 degrees.
 Following the latter convention (the right-hand rule), the hemisphere currently in daylight is the northern one, with much of the southern hemisphere in darkness.
 This is the convention used by the International Astronomical Union (IAU) and the New Horizons team, and their maps put the sunlit hemisphere on top.
 However, older sources may define Pluto's rotation as retrograde and therefore the sunlit side as the southern hemisphere.
 East and West are also swapped between the two conventions.

 The prime meridian of Pluto is defined as the longitude facing Charon.

 Topographical features

 The portions of Pluto's surface mapped by New Horizons (in enhanced color).
 Center is 180 degrees longitude (diametrically opposite the moon Charon).
 The bright area in the center is Tombaugh Regio.
-The dark area to the west is Cthulhu Macula.
+The dark area to the west is Belton Regio.
 The series of dark areas to the east are the "Brass Knuckles".

 The following names were originally proposed by the New Horizons discovery team.
 These names were variously taken from historical figures involved in the study of Pluto, notable space exploration missions, and a variety of chthonic deities or demons, some from ancient mythology and others from modern popular culture.
 While several of these names have been canonized by the IAU as of 2017, most remain informal classifications that have yet to be considered.